 - 1/ The personal property tax year in Virginia area jurisdictions is on a calendar year basis.
-The rates submitted by Virginia jurisdictions for this report are applicable to calendar year 2019.
-In the District of Columbia and the Maryland area jurisdictions, the 2019 personal property tax year is July 1, 2019 to June 30, 2020.
+The rates submitted by Virginia jurisdictions for this report are applicable to calendar year 2020.
+In the District of Columbia and the Maryland area jurisdictions, the 2020 personal property tax year is July 1, 2020 to June 30, 2021.
 The rates presented are those in effect for this period.
 Rates in parentheses apply to specific items detailed in the corresponding footnote. - 2/ First \$225,000 of value is exempt from tax. - 3/ Maryland property tax rate is not levied against personal property.
-Rates listed for all three counties are unweighted county rates. - 4/ Includes MNCPPC, WSTC, and stormwater rates.
+Rates listed for all three counties are unweighted county rates. - 4/ Both rates include MNCPPC, WSTC; the two different stormwater rates are applied to show total with both.
 Rate applies to non-town businesses.
-The county rate for municipalities ranges from \$2.012 to \$2.294 - 5/ Rate applied to regular individual personal property and business tangible personal property.
-Alexandria offers 100% relief on the total assessed value of vehicles valued \$1,000 and under; 53% relief on the total assessed value for vehicles valued between \$1,001 and \$20,000.
-For CY 2019, Arlington County provided 100% tax relief for assessed vehicle value at or below \$3,000.
+The county rate for municipalities ranges from \$2.012 to \$2.294. - 5/ Rate applied to regular individual personal property and business tangible personal property.
+Alexandria offers 100% relief on the total assessed value of vehicles valued \$1,000 and under; 52% relief on the total assessed value for vehicles valued between \$1,001 and \$20,000.
+For CY 2020, Arlington County provided 100% tax relief for assessed vehicle value at or below \$3,000.
 For assessed value between \$3,001 and \$20,000 for conventional vehicles, the taxpayer paid 72% of the tax liability, with the State block grant funds contributing the remaining 28%.
-For calendar year 2019, taxpayers in Fairfax County received a 60.% tax relief on their Personal Property tax liability on the first \$20,000 of the value for vehicles owned by individuals.
+For calendar year 2020, taxpayers in Fairfax County received a 59% tax relief on their Personal Property tax liability on the first \$20,000 of the value for vehicles owned by individuals.
 Vehicles valued less than \$1,000 received a 100% tax relief.
 Taxpayers in Falls Church received tax relief of 43%.
-For CY 19, taxpayers in Loudoun County received 38% tax relief on their Personal Property tax liability on the first \$20,000 of the value for vehicles owned by individuals.
+For CY 20, taxpayers in Loudoun County received 35% tax relief on their Personal Property tax liability on the first \$20,000 of the value for vehicles owned by individuals.
 Vehicles valued less than \$1,000 received a 100% tax relief.
-Prince William County taxpayers received 46% tax relief on assessed values under \$20,000. - 6/ Rate applied to machinery and tools, personal property used in a research and development business, and Interstate Motor Carrier vehicles. - 7/ Vehicles with special equipment designed to aid the handicapped are assessed at a rate of \$3.55 per \$100 of value. - 8/ Rate applied to mobile homes and public service corporation non-vehicular personal property. - Rate applies to vehicles specifically equipped for the handicapped, privately-owned vans used for van pools, and vehicles belonging to volunteer fire and rescue squad members, vehicles owned by reserve deputy sheriffs and auxiliary police officers.
+Prince William County taxpayers received 45% tax relief on assessed values under \$20,000. - 6/ Rate applied to machinery and tools, personal property used in a research and development business, and Interstate Motor Carrier vehicles. - 7/ Vehicles with special equipment designed to aid the handicapped are assessed at a rate of \$3.55 per \$100 of value. - 8/ Rate applied to mobile homes and public service corporation non-vehicular personal property. - 9/ Rate applies to vehicles specifically equipped for the handicapped, privately-owned vans used for van pools, and vehicles belonging to volunteer fire and rescue squad members, vehicles owned by reserve deputy sheriffs and auxiliary police officers.
 The same rate also applies to boats, antique automobiles, aircraft and flight simulators, and property owned by homeowners' associations.
 One vehicle owned by a fully disabled veteran is included in this special subclass. - 10/ Vehicles using clean special fuels. - 11/ Rate applied to four-wheeled electrically powered low-speed vehicles. - 12/ Rate applied to heavy construction machinery. - 13/ Rate applied to vehicles specially equipped for use by the handicapped and vehicles owned by certain elderly and disabled individuals. - $14/\,$ Rate applied to computer equipment and peripherals used in a trade/business. - 15/ Rate applied to property used for research and development. - 16/ Rate applied to mobile homes.